topquark22/eeprom-programmer/wiring.md

 | GND | power | 12 | 14 | 14 | GND |
 | Vcc | power | 24 | 28 | 28 |  +5V |

 **Note 1:** On the AT28C64, pin 1 is an unused output and should not be loaded.
 On the AT28C256, pin 1 is an input.
-Use a diode to get around this to avoid a dead short.
+In this situation, we need to prevent the possibility of a dead short when using the AT28C64.
+Connect a diode from SR2 pin 6 to the socket pin 1.
+Connect a 4.3K resistor from pin 1 to ground to ensure sufficient current of 1mA flows through the diode in order to propagate the cathode voltage to the logic input on EEPROM pin 1.